 “I’m playing the villain baby, just like you want”.

-A baby Angelina Jolie, Winona Rider and Brittany Murphy go head to head in this flawless exploration of mental health in 1967.
-Like American Beauty, it will force you to question your perception of the world; this time in terms of psychology.
+A baby Angelina Jolie, Winona Rider and Brittany Murphy go head to head in this rocky exploration of mental health in 1967.
+Like American Beauty, it seeks to prompt you to question your perception of the world; this time in terms of psychology.
 The audience is not only occupied by the drama of the narration but is forced to realise what the tragedy of a stigmatised life consists of.
 The actresses are immersed in their roles so completely that it is almost impossible not to go a little crazy as you helplessly watch each scene unfold.
 But, truly, “the only way to stay sane is to go a little crazy.”

 “Never send a rose unless dyed black as a warning.
 And if one is sent to you, destroy it along with the sender.
 Emotionally of course.
 It’s not like we kill people…on purpose”